M3tax/BrokerRMI/README.md

 ### Execution example:
 * Launch LanzadorRMI
 * Launch Lanzador with option -broker
-* Launch Lanzador with option -serverA or -serverB or both
+* Launch Lanzador with option -serverA or -serverB or one after the other
 * Launch Lanzador with option -client

 ### FAQ: